 Code Smell #7: Using exceptions to control logical flow.
 This is a pretty nasty path to get into and a bad code smell to stumble upon.
 Luckily, it’s generally relatively easy to improve.
 Using exception handling to control logical flow is, in general, misleading.
 It’s relying on a mechanism used to catch unexpected errors in order to direct the flow of your program.
-Often times we can use things like if statements to check for these conditions before throwing exceptions.
+Oftentimes times we can use things like if statements to check for these conditions before throwing exceptions.

 A common scenario where I see this is parsing.
 I’ll illustrate this code smell with a little C# example: